 Notes

-- Store these kale muffins in an airtight container in the fridge for up to three days or freeze them for up to six months.
+Store these muffins in an airtight container in the fridge for up to three days or freeze them for up to three months.

 Nutrition